 The rioting lasted almost a whole week.
 By the end of the first week of August, at least 38 people were dead (23 Black, 15 white) and over 500 were seriously wounded.
 Thousands of Black homes were looted and damaged, many the targets of arson.

 There are many additional resources about the infamous Chicago riot and its causes, including Black journalist Walter White’s October 1919 article, “The Causes of the Chicago Race Riot,” published in the Crisis.
-Contemporary resources include articles in New Historian, Encyclopedia Britannica, and an article about “Race Divisions on Public Beaches” published by the Encyclopedia of Chicago.
+Contemporary resources include articles in New Historian, Encyclopedia Britannica, an article about “Race Divisions on Public Beaches” published by the Encyclopedia of Chicago, and 1919by Eve Ewing.

 Read about the representation in textbooks in “Remembering Red Summer — Which Textbooks Seem Eager to Forget” by Ursula Wolfe-Rocca.
 Find more resources below.